The 5 Key Use Cases of iPaaS Explained

 Think about a scenario where a technician asks, “What version of Windows are you using?” or “What is your tag ID?” and the end-user goes blank, with no response.
 Rather than rely on end-users for critical asset information, it’s recommended that you house it in an asset management system that’s fully integrated with your IT support or ticketing platform.
 When a ticket comes in for a specific end-user, it will come with all of the asset details.

-Asset Discovery Services uses active scanning and/or Windows-based agents to gather information about the assets in your network, then relays that information to the core asset management system.
+Asset Discovery Services uses active scanning and/or Windows-based agents to gather information about the assets in your network, and then relay that information to the core asset management system.
 The asset manager will then be able to review the results of the scan and approve the discovery process to update assets within the Assets/CIs application.

 Asset Discovery provides a simple way to integrate your asset information with ticketing, making it easy to work with assets from other areas of the system.
 One platform, one view.